Artemmkin/infrastructure-as-code-tutorial/docs/04-packer.md

 ## Launch a VM with your custom built machine image

-Start a VM using created image as a boot disk:
+Once the image is built, use it as a boot disk to start a VM:

 ```bash
 $ gcloud compute instances create raddit-instance-4 \